Sheepskin Care Instructions

 With proper care and cleaning a quality sheepskin product can last a lifetime.
 General care of sheepskin items includes regular brushing of the wool to maintain the soft, fluffy appearance.
 Products should only ever be stored in breathable cloth bags.
 Avoid prolonged direct sunlight and high heat (air & water).
 Certain cleaning agents described below are also to be avoided.

-Spot Cleaning by hand is recommended.
-Clean the affected area using moist soft cloth in circular motion, starting on outside of area and working into center.
+Spot Cleaning by hand is recommended: Clean the affected area using moist soft cloth in circular motion, starting on outside of area and working into centre.
 Use a dry cloth to apply pressure and remove excess moisture.
-Use warm water with a max temperature of 100°F. Use a recommended cleaning agent – refer to Cleaning Agent section.
+Use warm water with a max temperature of 38°C/100°F. Use a recommended cleaning agent – refer to Cleaning Agent section.

-Washing: Machine wash on the most Delicate setting and using cool or warm water with a max temperature of 100°F. Use a recommended agent – refer to Cleaning Agent section.
+Washing: Machine wash on the most Delicate setting and using cool or warm water with a max temperature of 38°C/100°F. Use a recommended agent – refer to Cleaning Agent section.

 Cleaning Agents: We recommend the use of non ionic mild liquid detergents only, such as Eucalan™.
 Do not use products containing biological enzymes or bleach.
 Do not use non alkaline products and do not use fabric softeners.